a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 On a volume, create folders named "A1", "B1", "A", and "B".
 View > by Name.
 Verify that the order is: "A", "A1", "B", "B1".

+* Launch DeskTop.
+Open window containing icons.
+View > by Name.
+Verify that selection is supported:
+  * The icon bitmap and name can be clicked on.
+  * Drag-selecting the icon bitmap and/or name selects.
+  * Selected icons can be dragged to other windows or volume icons to initiate a move or copy.
+  * Dragging a selected icon over a non-selected folder icon in the same window causes it to highlight, and initiates a move or copy (depending on modifier keys).
+* Launch DeskTop.
+Open window containing icons.
+View > by Name.
+Select one or more icons.
+Drag them within the window but not over any other icons.
+Release the mouse button.
+Verify that the icons do not move.
+* Launch DeskTop.
+Open window containing icons.
+View > by Name.
+Rename an icon, picking a name that would change the ordering.
+Verify that the window is refreshed and the icons are correctly sorted by name.
+* Launch DeskTop.
+Open a window containing a folder.
+Open a folder.
+Activate the parent window and verify that the folder's icon is dimmed.
+View > by Name.
+Verify that the folder's icon is still dimmed.
+View > as Icons.
+Verify that the folder's icon is still dimmed.
+* Launch DeskTop.
+Open a window containing a folder.
+View > by Name.
+Verify that the folder's icon is dimmed.
+View > as Icon.
+Verify that the folder's icon is still dimmed.

 ## Shortcuts

 * Set up multiple volumes (e.g. V1, V2, V3).
 Launch DeskTop.
 Use Shortcuts > Add a Shortcut... to add an shortcut on V2.
 Run Shortcuts > Edit a Shortcut... and select the added shortcut to edit it, which should init the dialog showing V2.
 Click Change Drive.
 Verify that the picker now shows V3.